 Closer to the NY/PA border, this resort and casino is one of the best in NY.
 Whether you want to game, relax, or get married, this is the resort for you!

 This casino is located in NYC and is one of the biggest in the state.
 With over 1,300 table games and 4,900 slots, there is no shortage of action here!

 This slot-only casino is open 24/7 for unlimited fun!
 With an in-house bar and dining options, this hotel has plenty of options for refreshment.

-Yes, retail and mobile sports betting is legal as of Jan.
+Yes, retail and mobile sports betting is legal and has been live since Jan.
 8, 2022!

 The list of sportsbooks that have been approved by the New York State Gaming Commission include: